bmaso/osm-games/content/bowling/OSM-Episode.md

 A much more convincing TDD episode would have started with a logical, objectively provable definition of the target algorithm, and incrementally developed a Java implementation with individual test cases proven to meet the standard.

-In this article we will first develop a logical definition of "bowling".
-We will then utilize this logical definition to explore how the Bob's TDD episode may have evolved differently if the original goal had been to provably meet this definition.
+In this article we will develop a definition of "bowling".
+That is, a definition of the standard against which any integer sequence reduce function can be applied to verify the function agrees with the standard [^1].

 ### The Bowling Score Card Standard